Editor’s note: First published on Feb. 22, 2021; last updated April 23, 2021.

 Editor’s Note: Hina Shamsi and Scott Roehm argue that the Biden administration should “immediately conduct a thorough review of Mr. Duran’s case to ensure that no torture or CIDT-derived evidence has been or will be used, and establish unambiguous safeguards against its use in other cases.
 The administration should also provide Mr. Duran’s counsel immediate access to the full torture report and to any other related exculpatory evidence.
 The government cannot torture a man, claim authority to hold him indefinitely – including on the basis of information connected to that torture – then refuse to disclose to him the details of the crimes to which it subjected him.”

 Ali v.
 Biden, 959 F.3d 64 (D.C.
 Cir.
 2020), reh’g denied (July 29, 2020), petition for cert. filed (U.S. Dec.
 28, 2020) (No. 20-888); Al Hela v.
 Trump, 972 F.3d 120 (D.C.
 Cir.
 2020), petition for reh’g en banc filed (Dec.
 7, 2020);

 Nasser v.
 Biden, No. 04-cv-01194 (D.D.C.
 Aug.
 14, 2020)

 Agency Involved: Department of Justice (DOJ), Office of the Solicitor General (OSG)

 The D.C.
 Circuit likewise rejected Al Hela’s due process claims on Aug.
 28, 2020.
 Al Hela petitioned for rehearing en banc in December 2020.
-The Trump administration responded but the D.C.
-Circuit has not yet issued a ruling.
+The Trump administration responded.
+On April 23, 2021, the U.S Court of Appeals for the D.C.
+Circuit granted rehearing en banc.

 The Nasser case is still pending before the U.S. District Court for the District of Columbia.
 A status report is due Mar.
 30, 2021.